[pageinfo chapter=”elements” chapnos=”1″ chaptitle=”Elements of our hybrid existence”/]

 Similarly, we have found various forms of ‘breaking’ have helped us in the necessary estrangement of the ordinary.
 The experiments on the natural inverse, which we will describe in Chapter [[ch:hybrid-devices]], are of this kind, creating situations where pushing back and forwards on a joystick does not have opposite effects on the interface.
 This can also be used in more qualitative studies; in one study of group design we forced groups to use particular materials even if they weren’t the most appropriate for them [[RH10]] .

 Fairytale, myth and science fiction are also rich resources as they reveal which elements of reality are necessary to human understanding of the world [[Dx00,Dx09]].
-If we examine theses stories we find that some parts of reality are bent or broken.
-For example, fairytales often have magic doors that take you into different worlds, like science fiction has portals or teleportation, all breaking the normal contiguity of space.
+If we examine these stories we find that some parts of reality are bent or broken.
+For example, fairy tales often have magic doors that take you into different worlds, like science fiction has portals or teleportation, all breaking the normal contiguity of space.
 However, if everything is broken we have chaos, and if we look more carefully we see that the story makers retain certain properties, suggesting these are more crucial to our internal models of the world.
 As designers this tells us what we should retain and what we can afford to lose in our own emulations of, or interventions with physicality.

 Of the Prevention of the Scurvy